 If you plan to age independently at home, open floor space is essential.
 Assess walking paths into and throughout the house.
 The more floor space, the better!
 Part ways with bulky or unnecessary furniture and keep only what you need.
 Ideally, you should be able to move about with plenty of unimpeded space throughout your home – even if you require a wheelchair, walker, or cane in the future.

-Also, assess and eliminate any potential fall hazards throughout the home.
+For additional tips on how to make a home safer for the elderly, assess and eliminate any potential fall hazards throughout the home.
 It is best to remove area rugs altogether.
 (Even if it includes the “non-slip” backing, the potential for tripping over the rug risking severe injury is too significant.)
 Electrical cords should be tucked away against the wall and away from walkways, as well.
 If you are a pet owner, move all food bowls, toys, and beds somewhere accessible but out of the way.

 Many people do not know that vision and lighting needs change considerably with age.
 Older adults need more light to see, and poorly lit areas in and around the home can be dangerous.
 Seniors are more likely to fall or injure themselves in places where lighting is insufficient.